khrystynaO/blueprints/miro-Insight-Lux/README.md

-# **Miromico Miro Insight - Environmental and Hall Sensor Blueprint Guide**
+# **Miromico Miro Insight - Environmental Sensor Blueprint Guide**

-The Miromico miro Insight Lux is a compact battery-powered batteryless LoRaWAN device equipped with a temperature sensor, humidity sensor, and hall sensor.
+The Miromico miro Insight Lux is a compact battery-powered batteryless LoRaWAN device equipped with a temperature sensor and humidity sensor.
 It’s designed for real-time environmental monitoring and magnetic field detection, transmitting data over LoRaWAN networks.
 This guide provides step-by-step instructions to set up the sensor, register it with The Things